llpeterson/congestion/tcpcc.md

 beginning of each connection.
 Of course, this assumes that both the source and the destination implement the "big windows" extension.

-Some protocol designers have proposed alternatives to slow start, whereby the source tries to estimate the available bandwidth by more sophisticated means.
+Alternatives to slow start, whereby the source tries to estimate the available bandwidth by more sophisticated means, have also been explored.
 One example is called *quick-start*.
 The basic idea is that a TCP sender can ask for an initial sending rate greater than slow start would allow by putting a requested rate in its SYN packet as an IP option.
 Routers along the path can examine the option,